Curriculum

 General Curriculum

-The Master of Public Policy (MPP) program requires the completion of 48 graduate credits.
-The program is structured to be completed in two years, but the program can be completed in 18 months.
-The curriculum is composed of a core, a specialization track, electives, and the completion of an internship or an applied project.
+The curriculum is composed of a core, a specialization track, electives, and the completion of an internship or practicum.
 Each student can customize their specialization track and their elective course in consultation with the faculty advisor to ensure that the student meets their professional goals.

 Core - 24 Credits